betrusted-io/xous-book/src/ch09-01-basis.md

 The simplified diagram above would require a user to scan every page of storage and trial-decrypt each page to discover the full extent of user data.
 It also lacks an index to track what data goes where.

 These two problems are solved by using a classic "page table" mechanism to map Basis data onto the actual storage array.
-The virtual memory space of any given Basis is 64 bits, with pages that are 4064 bytes long (this is 4096 physical bytes less a per-page overhead for AEC-GCM-SIV + journaling).
+The virtual memory space of any given Basis is 64 bits, with pages that are 4064 bytes long (this is 4096 physical bytes less a per-page overhead for AES-GCM-SIV + journaling).

 The page table itself consists of entries that are 128-bits long (sized to match the length of an AES block), that are encrypted with AES-ECB.